-Tips for Discussing Sexual Health
+Tips for Talking about Sexual Health

-An askable adult teaches their child through words, through behaviour and their reactions to situations, questions, etc.
+An askable adult teaches their child through words, through behaviour and their reactions to situations and questions.

 - start early and talk often.
 Don’t try to cover everything at once, but also don’t worry if you think you have said too much.
 If you haven’t started the conversation with your child yet, don’t worry.
 It’s never too late to start.

 - keep the language simple and age-appropriate.
 A 3 year old may be satisfied with “babies grow in a special place inside the mother’s body called a uterus”.
 A 6 year old may have more questions about how the baby grows, and may want to know how it will come out.

 - use proper terms for body parts and body functions.
 It can confuse children when some body parts have cute names and not others.
 This can also help to protect your child from abuse, as they will have the words to tell you if they feel something happened.

 - use teachable moments to begin the talk.
 Talk about and help them understand issues as they come up in TV shows, movies, ads, music, the news and in the community.
 This can also be a good time to talk about your values and beliefs.